Ecuador’s Successful $17.4 Billion Sovereign Debt Restructuring

 A few days after the consent solicitation and invitation to exchange were announced, a minority group of bondholders filed a putative class action in the U.S. District Court for the Southern District of New York seeking a temporary restraining order to halt the restructuring on the basis that Ecuador allegedly committed securities fraud in violation of Section 10(b) of the Exchange Act and Rule 10b-5(b).
 The case was assigned to Judge Valerie E. Caproni, who convened multiple telephonic conferences and ordered expedited briefing over a two-day period.
 The court denied the temporary restraining order at the end of a telephonic hearing on July 31, 2020.
 This was the first ruling by a New York court on the use of collective action clauses to effectuate a proposed sovereign debt restructuring.
 The group of bondholders agreed to dismiss the action shortly thereafter.

-The consent solicitation and invitation to exchange reflect the last step in Ecuador’s debt restructuring process, which included an interest deferral transaction in April 2020 that extended the grace period for interest payments on the old notes to create conditions for an orderly discussion between Ecuador and the official sector, as well as between Ecuador and an ad hoc group of holders of old notes; a restructuring to the terms of bonds issued by Petroamazonas, a state-owned company engaged in the exploration and development of oil reserves; and a restructuring to the terms of the social bonds due 2035 issued by Ecuador and partially guaranteed by the Inter-American Development Bank.
+The consent solicitation and invitation to exchange reflect the last step in Ecuador’s debt restructuring process, which included an interest deferral transaction in April 2020 that extended the grace period for interest payments on the old notes to create conditions for an orderly discussion between Ecuador and the official sector, as well as between Ecuador and an ad hoc group of holders of old notes; a restructuring to the terms of bonds issued by Petroamazonas, a state-owned company engaged in the exploration and development of oil reserves; and a restructuring to the terms of the social bonds due 2035 issued by Ecuador.